Did Putin give up taking kyiv? This said the head of the Pentagon

 Milley also pointed out that the Ukrainian Army is now asking for tanks and artillery to repel the next Russian offensive.

 “The terrain (in the southeast) is different from the north.
 It is much more open and conducive to shielding operations from both sides,” he explained.
-“They could use more tanks and artillery, and that’s what they ask for,” he explained.
+“They might use more tanks and artillery, and that’s what they ask for,” he explained.

 The defense minister appeared to acknowledge that the United States believed, at least at the beginning of the conflict, that Ukraine would not be able to regain control of the breakaway regions of Donetsk and Lugansk in Donbas, which is now Moscow’s declared target.